Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Lens Depth Function and -Relative Neighborhood Graph and Motivation for our Algorithms

-Given \emph{all} statements of the kind \eqref{my_quest} for a data set $\dataset$, it is straightforward to build the \emph{true} $k$-RNG on $\dataset$ similarly to the exact evaluation of the lens depth function \eqref{eval_all_state}.
-We will discuss in detail how to build an \emph{estimate} of the $k$-RNG on $\dataset$ when given only an arbitrary collection of statements, some of them possibly being incorrect, in Section \ref{subsubsec_rng_estimation} shortly.
-Before, let us provide the rationale behind Algorithms \ref{algorithm_rng_classification} and \ref{algorithm_rng_clustering}.
-Similarly as $k$-nearest neighbor graphs, $k$-relative neighborhood graphs can be used in various ways for classification and clustering.
-We just consider the following two approaches: \begin{itemize} \item \textbf{Classification (Algorithm \ref{algorithm_rng_classification}):} Given a set of labeled points and an additional test point that we would like to classify, we can construct the $k$-RNG on the union of the set of labeled points and the singleton of the test point and take a majority vote of the test point's neighbors in the graph.
-Note that there is no need to construct the whole graph.
+\begin{itemize} \item \textbf{Classification (cf. Algorithm \ref{algorithm_rng_classification} in Section \ref{section_algs}):} Given a set of labeled points and an additional test point that we would like to classify, we can construct the $k$-RNG on the union of the set of labeled points and the singleton of the test point and take a majority vote of the test point's neighbors in the graph.
+There is no need to construct the whole graph.
 We just have to find the test point's neighbors in the graph.
-This procedure has already been successfully studied in the literature (see Section \ref{subsection_relwork_krng}).
-Note that the basic principle is the same as for the traditional $k$-NN rule, replacing the directed $k$-NN graph by the $k$-RNG.
-Algorithm \ref{algorithm_rng_classification} is a straightforward implementation of this procedure, replacing the true $k$-RNG by its estimate constructed as explained in the following Section \ref{subsubsec_rng_estimation}.
+Note that the basic principle is the same as for the well-known $k$-NN classifier \citep[e.g.,][Chapter 19]{ShalevShwartz_foundations}, replacing the directed $k$-NN graph by the $k$-RNG.

-\item \textbf{Clustering (Algorithm \ref{algorithm_rng_clustering}):} It is straightforward to apply spectral clustering to the \mbox{$k$-RNG}.
-In Algorithm \ref{algorithm_rng_clustering} we make use of this idea, again replacing the true $k$-RNG by its estimate constructed as explained in Section \ref{subsubsec_rng_estimation}.
-We suggest two versions: one is to simply work with an estimate of the ordinary unweighted $k$-RNG, the other one is to use an estimate of a $k$-RNG in which an edge between connected vertices $x_i$ and $x_j$ is weighted~by
+\item \textbf{Clustering (cf. Algorithm \ref{algorithm_rng_clustering} in Section \ref{section_algs}):} As we can do with the symmetric \mbox{$k$-NN} graph, it is straightforward to apply spectral clustering to the \mbox{$k$-RNG} on a data set~$\dataset$ (see \citealp{ulrike_spectral_tutorial}, for a comprehensive introduction to spectral clustering---that work suggests the symmetric $k$-NN graph as one of a few graphs that can be used).
+We propose two versions: one is to simply work with an estimate of the ordinary unweighted \mbox{$k$-RNG}, the other one is to use an estimate of a $k$-RNG in which an edge between connected vertices $x_i$ and $x_j$ is weighted~by

 for a scaling parameter $\sigma>0$. \end{itemize}